 Interactive and Accessible Mental Health Support

 The goal of The Resilient Brain Project has always been to help make mental wellbeing tangible and accessible to all.
-The worksheets, websites, and videos that are shared within RBP are looked over by our team to ensure that they are free and not promotional in nature.
+To support this effort, our team at Viva looks over the worksheets, websites, and videos that are shared within RBP to ensure that they are free and not promotional in nature.
 Instead, they are resources that can be used, in any given moment, by those accessing them.

 This past summer, we updated our website for RBP and are excited to share it in a new, more easily accessible, and interactive format.
 Within its design and details, The Resilient Brain Project is made to be a bridge and a helping hand.

 For many reasons, people can be unable or unwilling to begin therapy.
-So our hope is that RBP can help them learn, know that they are not alone, and incorporate healing tools, should they wish.
+So our hope is that RBP can help know that they are not alone and learn about accessible healing tools.

-This month, we are also launching Resilient Brain Project Learning Labs – monthly virtual workshops offered with an equitable pricing model.
+This month, September 2023, we are also launched The Resilient Brain Project Learning Labs – monthly virtual workshops offered with an equitable pricing model.

 Learning Labs

-In every workshop, a clinician on our team will focus on one topic from RBP.
+In every workshop, a Viva therapist focuses on one mental health topic from RBP.
 Learning Labs are organized into three sections – education, experiential learning, and support.

-Beginning with a look into the science behind a mental health topic, they will bring insightful information to attendees about how they or loved ones may be impacted.
+They begin with a look into the science behind a mental health topic.
+Insightful information about how they or loved ones may be impacted, can help reduce stigma and feelings of aloneness.

 Our Mission